alan-turing-institute/jbc-turing-rss-nowcasting/experiments/README.md

 ## NobBS comparison

-The `run_nobbs.ipynb` notebook contains code to run the NOBBS model on the data and save the results.
+The `run_nobbs.ipynb` notebook contains code to run the NobBS model on the data and saves the results.
-The
+The `eval_nobbs.ipynb` notebook evaluates NobBS now-cast performance.